masa-finance/tee-worker/README.md

 - `LISTEN_ADDRESS`: The address the service listens on (default: `:8080`).
 - `RESULT_CACHE_MAX_SIZE`: Maximum number of job results to keep in the result cache (default: `1000`).
 - `RESULT_CACHE_MAX_AGE_SECONDS`: Maximum age (in seconds) to keep a result in the cache (default: `600`).
-- `CAPABILITIES`: Comma-separated list of capabilities to enable for the worker.
-This is a security feature to limit the actions the worker can perform.
-If not set, the worker will automatically determine the capabilities (auto-detection) based on the provided credentials and available features.
-When set, manual capabilities are combined with auto-detected capabilities in telemetry reports, ensuring complete visibility of the worker's actual capabilities.
 - `JOB_TIMEOUT_SECONDS`: Maximum duration of a job when multiple calls are needed to get the number of results requested (default: `300`).

 ### Capabilities

-The `CAPABILITIES` environment variable defines the actions the worker can perform.
-This is a security feature to limit the actions the worker can perform.

 **Capability Detection and Reporting:**